pars-linux/uludag/trunk/doc/en/introduction-to-translation/introduction-to-translation.rst

 .. #.
 Subscribing to the Mailing List

-Subscribing to the Mailing List
+Subscribing to the Mailing Lists
 -------------------------------

    - Pardus uses Transifex to help translators keep track of translation